1.The founding French Formal Garden and inspiration of Versailles

 An inescapable institution and one of the most beautiful examples of Vaux-le-Vicomte’s audacity, the château was the first to offer evening visits lit by candles…a unique moment.
 Every Saturday evening from May to October, 2000 candles enlighten the château and the gardens, enhancing a moment out of time and place.
-In 2017, a new fireworks is launched by a luck visitor drawn by lots!

 5.A château near Paris

 50 kilometers southeast of Paris, the estate is accessible by car, by public transportation or by shuttle.
 MORE INFORMATION

 All year long, the château offers animations to rediscover the estate under many ways :

 Easter – a giant Easter egg hunt in the gardens